kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise4.rst

 - appreciate the increased visibility of the Substantia Nigra and Dentate Nucleus on the QSM map.

 **Congratulations!
-You have finished all the exercises in this tutorial.** If you still have time left, experiment with different `QSM methods/parameters` or move to the next exercise that will show you how to get Synthetic images out of some of these iamges and maps.
+You have finished all the exercises in this tutorial.**

+If you still have time left, experiment with different `QSM methods/parameters` or move to the next exercise that will show you how to get Synthetic images out of some of these images and maps.

 Advanced Exercise, open the **config** files of the exercises 3 and 4 in the editor and create a new matlab script file `MyQSMrecon.m`.
 In this file you can create a script that generates a **truncated k-space division** QSM map with a threshold of 0.0001.

 Run the script from the Matlab command window and apreciate on FSLeyes a terrible but very accurate reconstruction!

 Back to :ref:`fmritoolkit2023-exercise3`.